ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 [Samsung 49" Odyssey CRG Series Dual QHD Curved Gaming Monitor](https://amzn.to/40m1ZUd) bought November 2021.
 This is pretty much the standard kit for most of the [NimblePros](https://nimblepros.com) team.
 I'm sure there's a more modern equivalent, but this is the last one I purchased (I have one for my home office desktop and my work office desktop).
 Very happy with it.
 So far no plans to replace it as of 2025.

+[Treadmill Desk by Lifespan](https://lifespanfitness.com/pages/treadmill-desks).
+I have one of these at my home office and another at my work office (I don't use one in my recording studio).
+I bought both of them in the 2010s and the model I bought is no longer available.
+I wrote about [my experience walking while working](https://ardalis.com/walking-while-working/) in 2014, and I continue to use the treadmill desk nearly every day.

 ## Avatar

 ![](/img/steve-smith-ardalis-200x200.jpg)